Please ensure JavaScript is enabled for purposes of website accessibility How Severe Malignant Osteopetrosis (SMO) is Diagnosed

 What is ACTIMMUNE® (Interferon gamma-1b) used for?

-ACTIMMUNE® is part of a drug regimen used to treat Chronic Granulomatous Disease, or CGD.
-CGD is a genetic disorder, usually diagnosed in childhood, that affects some cells of the immune system and the body's ability to fight infections effectively.
-CGD is often treated (though not cured) with antibiotics, antifungals, and ACTIMMUNE.
+ACTIMMUNE is used to treat chronic granulomatous disease, or CGD.
+CGD is a genetic disorder, usually diagnosed in childhood, that affects some cells of the immune system and the body’s ability to fight infections effectively.